Anak (song): Inspiration and composition

 Freddie Aguilar left home at the age of 18 without graduating from school.
 His father, who had wanted him to be a lawyer, was disappointed.
-Freddie traveled to faraway places carrying with him only his guitar.
+Aguilar traveled to faraway places carrying with him only his guitar.
 With no one to guide and discipline him, he got into gambling.
-Realizing and regretting his mistakes five years later, Freddie composed "Anak", a song of remorse and apology to his parents.
+Realizing and regretting his mistakes five years later, Aguilar composed "Anak", a song of remorse and apology to his parents.
 He went back home and asked for forgiveness from his parents, who welcomed him with open arms.
 After his father read the lyrics of "Anak", the two became closer.
-The homecoming proved timely as his father died not long after.
-According to Felipe de Leon, Jr., an authority on Philippine music, the song was composed in a Western style but has aspects of pasyon, a form that many Filipinos can identify with.
+His father died not long after.
+According to Felipe de Leon, Jr., an authority on Philippine music, the song was composed in a Western style but has aspects of pasyon.

 Impact

 "Anak" became a finalist in the first MetroPop Song Festival.
 It went on to become very popular in the Philippines and eventually abroad.
 The song generated a hundred cover versions, was released in 56 countries and in 27 different foreign languages, and is claimed to have sold 30 million copies.
-This was unlikely, however, and only threea songs have been confirmed to have sold at least 30 million copies.
+However, the claim is unlikely, and only four songs have been confirmed to have sold at least 30 million copies.

 An eponymous film was released in 2000, with a plot inspired by the lyrics of the song.